microsoft/snmalloc/docs/combininglock.md

 If this succeeds, then it can simply notify that queue node that its work is `DONE`, and return.
 Otherwise, as with the MCS lock, it must wait for a new thread that is joining the queue to set the `next` pointer.
-Then it can notify (`READY`) the newly joined thread that it can execute the remaining work.
+Then it can notify (`HEAD`) the newly joined thread that it can execute the remaining work.
 Finally, it must notify the last element it ran the lambda for that its work is `DONE`.
 The `DONE` notification must be done after the read of `next`, as signalling `DONE` can cause the memory for the node to be freed from the stack.